gbblack/mansus/vault style guide - Literature Notes.md

 For the Literature Note, as it is a mix between your own and others' thinking there should be a clear divide of authorship at a glance.

 All external writing should be in block quote format.
+Above the block should be the page number the quote excerpt is on.
+Or the timestamp if its an audio/visual medium.
+For articles place nothing.

+At the footer of the note should be proper citations in case formal references are needed.

+-> could be an actual block rather than a Footer, will need to check what looks better.